 Yes you can.
 With the help of our scheduler inside DATPROF Runtime you’re able to schedule all your runs.
-You could also use the API of DATPROF Runtime to make the test data runs part of your CI/CD pipeline if needed.
+You could also use the REST API in DATPROF Runtime to make the test data runs part of your CI/CD pipeline if needed.
 With our API you’re able to automate nearly everything.
 For more information about the AP check out our docs.

-Do you support End-to-End Test Data Management
+Do you support End-to-End Test Data Management?

 Yes we do.
 This has always been one of our major efforts.
 We want to mask or subset test data over all your different systems.
 This is a necessity.